 Editor: change the text as below, page 253, line 30, [2]

+The scrambler is used to generate the EDMG-Header-A and its initial state is the final state of the scrambler from the preceding L-Header field.
 For an EDMG control mode PPDU, the EDMG-Header-A uses and continues the DMG control mode modulation and encoding (20.4.3.2.3).
-The scrambler is used to generate the EDMG-Header-A and its initial state is the final state of the scrambler from the preceding L-Header field.

 CID 2086